TCNOco/TcNo-Acc-Switcher/README.md

   <img alt="Themes" src="/other/img/FAQButton.png" height=70"></a>
 </p>

-**A Super fast account switcher for Steam, Battle.net, Epic Games, Origin, Riot Games and Ubisoft (and more soon)** **Saves NO passwords** or any user information*.
+**A Superfast open-source account switcher for Steam, Battle.net, Epic Games, Origin, Riot Games, Ubisoft, and more**.

+**Saves NO passwords** or any user information*.
 Most switchers, including Steam work purely off changing a file and a few registry keys.
 *Wastes no time closing, switching and restarting Steam and other platforms.*<br />
 **NOTE:** Not created for cheating purposes.
 All it does is change accounts.
 Use it as you see fit, accepting responsibility.